Jon Poole: Cardiacs and Tim Smith (1991–2004, 2006, 2024)

-Poole appeared on two Cardiacs albums (the 1995 double album Sing To God and its 1999 follow-up Guns) as well as on the song "Faster Than Snakes With A Ball And A Chain" from Greatest Hits album.
+Poole appeared on two Cardiacs albums (the 1995 double album Sing to God and its 1999 follow-up Guns) as well as on the song "Faster Than Snakes with a Ball and a Chain" from Greatest Hits album.
 He is one of the only Cardiacs members to have entire Cardiacs songs credited to him (including concert favourite "A Horse's Tail"), the others being Tim Smith and Colvin Mayers (who wrote the song "Food on the Wall" from the 1979 7" single "A Bus for a Bus on the Bus"), though this is from the period of which the band went by Cardiac Arrest.
 Poole also co-wrote songs with Smith and Leith and was also credited with co-writing riffs and arrangements on Smith's own songs.

+During his Cardiacs stint, Poole also participated in a pair of Cardiacs-related projects, covering on keyboards for William D. Drake at a couple of Sea Nymphs live performances and playing guitar in an early 90's lineup of the Christian Hayes-led thrash band Panixphere (alongside Tim Smith on bass guitar).
+Poole and Hayes would regroup in 2019 as Panixphere once again, aided by Bob Leith on drums.

-Poole left the band amicably in 2004 due to other musical commitments, and has remained a friend and fan.
+Poole left Cardiacs amicably in 2004 due to other musical commitments, and has remained a friend and fan.
+He was present in the crowd for the live performances collected on Cardiacs' The Special Garage Concerts, recorded in 2003 during replacement guitarist Kavus Torabi's first stint with the band, and can be heard conversing with Tim Smith prior to the song "An Ant".
+Poole played live acoustic sets with Tim Smith and Ginger Wildheart in 2006, pulling double duty for Smith's opening solo set and Ginger & the Sonic Circus.

+Poole performed live with Cardiacs members "past, present, and future" for sold-out gigs honoring Tim Smith in 2024, as well as for a BBC Radio 6 Music Riley & Coe live session.

 Two Worlds Collide (1992–unspecified date in 1990s)

-On joining Cardiacs, Poole befriended the band's guitar technician - the former Alternative TV guitarist Clive Giblin was hired as the band's guitar technician - and was subsequently drawn into a Giblin songwriting project "specifically designed to put the listener on edge."
+On joining Cardiacs, Poole befriended the band's guitar technician – the former Alternative TV guitarist Clive Giblin was hired in the role – and was subsequently drawn into a Giblin songwriting project "specifically designed to put the listener on edge."
 This project became Two Worlds Collide, which Poole contributed to using virtually every instrument he played (initially guitar and keyboards, followed by bass guitar and finally, in a later line-up) drums).
-Two Cardiacs drummers - Bob Leith and Dominic Luckman - also played drums for the project at various times.
+Two Cardiacs drummers – Bob Leith and Dominic Luckman – also played drums for the project at various times.

 During Poole's tenure, Two Worlds Collide recorded the Sympathetic Storm album (eventually released in 2006 by the Le Cluricaun label.) but did not play live due to the members' other commitments.
 Although Poole left the band during the 1990s, Two Worlds Collide (currently managed by former Public Image Ltd publicist Helen Maleed) has continued with a lineup of Giblin, Leith and Marina Young, working on a second album and live performances.